 The HNC is equivalent to the first year of a standard three-year university degree.
 After the HNC, you can move onto a HND with us or with another institution and then on to a one-year university top-up programme to earn a full degree.

 This highly practical course is ideal if you're interested in film and video making.
-It encourages experimentation and creative development and includes all aspects of digital video and 16mm film making with a strong emphasis on the use of sound.
-There is digital and analogue editing using Final Cut Pro and Steenbeck editing tables.
+It encourages experimentation and creative development and includes all aspects of digital video and 16mm film making and sound.
+There is digital and analogue editing using the Adobe Creative Suite and Steenbeck editing tables.
 This course gives you a foundation in aspects of the moving image and sound, so you can understand current developments and deal with changes in technology.
 It will let you develop a portfolio of work that can be shown to potential employers or higher educational establishments.

 The course is made up of eight units, most of which are practical: